edsu/diary/README.md

 ---

+## 10/2/2023

+At times, the *wayward* journey of life brutally ties me down, as if it were *twine* enslaving the soul in its relentless grasp.
+A sense of *austerity* shadows me each day, reminding me of the *Maachathites* of the Old Testament, who lived with strictness and simplicity.
+Wrestling with one's thoughts can be a *bridgehead* to deeper self-understanding - "*profecto*", I had thought.
+Yet, the picture isn't always clear.
+Today, like many days passed, I played the role of both *moderator* and participant in the chaotic theater of my mind.
+Fond memories of *Macon*, sweet and clear as fresh Cottonian air, vied for my attention but the recollection of *hazing* *brutalities* at college would recklessly intervene.
+I was surprised by this emotional tug of war, almost fearing potential *lapses* in judgment.
+The memory of *Avil* and *Harring*, recklessly tossing me around in the name of tradition and camaraderie, still brings a *tearful* sting.
+Nonetheless, it is just these trials that make us who we are. *Rekem*, the city known for transformation, mirrors my experience, evolving through pain to reach its golden age.
+Henceforth, my heart seeks solace in hope, it *seeketh* a renewal of spirit, boldly embracing change.
+And so, my diary, my trusty confidante, I continue this journey, the *wayward* traveller on the path of life.

 ## 9/29/2023

 What a peculiar day it has been. *Geofrey* and I went to *Uttoxeter*, *hauling* a *filly* we bought from old Guarnio.
 The poor creature seemed *mistakened* and it was an *incisive* reminder of the *gentlest*, darkest parts of horse trading.
 We made a stop at the home of a known *palmist* - a friend of Geoffrey's.
 The entire event was *conjectural* to me.
 He mentioned something about *psychiatry* and my curiosity led me into her eccentric world.
 Her house was nestled in a beautiful *cleuch*, a stark contrast to the *evident* pandemonium inside.
 The space filled with curiosities and clutter, making it hard to navigate, yet like walking *footrails*, it had its own strange order.
 The show was for the benefit of "*haudience*," a word she coined to describe her spirit audience.
 Later, after a few moments of silence, she mentioned *Irenaeus*, promulgating perplexity as she identified him as someone important from my past life.
 Geoffrey and I returned home, even more mystified than when we started the day, intrigued by her world, a day steckt in my memory forever.